 Symptoms may act up when you consume foods that are common triggers for acid reflux, such as:

 - citrus fruits and juices

 - caffeinated beverages

 Medication is one of the first treatments for dysphagia related to reflux.
 Proton pump inhibitors (PPIs) are medications that reduce stomach acids and relieve symptoms of GERD.
 They can also help heal erosion of the esophagus caused by reflux.

 - omeprazole (Prilosec)

 Lifestyle changes can help make eating and swallowing more comfortable.
-For example, eliminate alcoholic beverages and nicotine products from your life.
+It’s important to eliminate alcoholic beverages and nicotine products from your life.
 Smoking and alcohol can irritate your already compromised esophagus and they can increase the likelihood of heartburn.
 Ask your doctor for a referral for medication or a support group if you need help quitting drinking or smoking.

 Eat small meals frequently instead of three large meals daily.
-Moderate to severe dysphagia may require you to follow a soft or liquid diet until your esophagus heals adequately.
+Moderate to severe dysphagia may require you to follow a soft or liquid diet.
 Avoid sticky foods, such as jam or peanut butter, and be sure to cut your foods into small pieces to make swallowing easier.

 - Fundoplication: In this procedure, the upper area of the stomach encircles the lower esophageal sphincter (LES) to act as a support system.
 The LES, a muscle at the base of the esophagus, becomes stronger and less likely to open so that acids can’t reflux into the throat.